gear-foundation/gear-wiki/docs/intro.md

 Our Wiki outlines foundational information required, general technology overviews and key advantages of Gear’s technology, including how to implement and run your smart contracts and how to get started with the Gear node setup, while also providing full API details and examples.

-All code, libraries, and tools are available on Github with a permissive Apache-2.0 license.
+All code, libraries, and tools are available on GitHub.
 Feel free to use the tools and libraries, log issues as you find them, or create pull requests for your bug-bears or features.

 As our project is developing and growing, contributions are more than welcome!